 Peter DeLuise tries to work the name "Penhall" into every script he directs.
 This was the last name of his character from 21 Jump Street (1987).
 In season seven, episode seven, "Enemy Mine", a Colonel calls out to two soldiers, Hanson and Penhall.
 Hanson was the name of Johnny Depp's character.

 "Jonas Quinn" is from the country Kelowna on the planet Langara.
 Langara is a golf course, where some of the producers and directors went to play golf.
 Kelowna is a town near Vancouver, British Columbia, where the show was filmed.

-Director Cameo: Martin Wood has multiple cameos through out the series, most of which are uncredited, non-speaking roles.
-Several of them involve him and Dan Shea (Siler) standing in the background holding a large over-sized adjustable wrench.
+DIRECTOR_CAMEO(Martin Wood): Wood had multiple cameos throughout the series, most of which were uncredited, non-speaking roles.
+Several of them involved him and Dan Shea (Siler) standing in the background holding a large over-sized adjustable wrench.

 The trivia items below may give away important plot points.